jonathanrfisher1/card-connectors-guide/Discovery.md

   }
 }
 ```
 `authorization_header` is telling Hero the header to pass for any backend authentication.
-If so, Hero will pass it in `x-weather-authorization` and it is the connector's responsibility to copy it into the `Authorization` header before making calls to the backend.
+Hero will pass the token in `x-weather-authorization` and it is the connector's responsibility to copy it into the `Authorization` header before making calls to the backend.
 This won't be required if the backend uses the same authentication scheme as the connector.

 Similarly, `backend_base_url_header` is telling Hero the header to pass to indicate the base URL of the backend.
 This won't be required if the connector is tied to a single backend instance.